sitirasyamaleka-source/retail-sales-customer-dashboard/README.md

 - Quantity
 - Total Amount

+## 🔎 Key Insights

+- Total revenue reached 456,000 from 1,000 transactions.
+- Electronics recorded the highest revenue among the three product categories.
+- Low Value transactions represented the largest share of transactions at 60.4%.
+- Medium Value and High Value transactions accounted for 19.4% and 20.2%, respectively.
+- Monthly revenue fluctuated throughout the year, providing an overview of changes in sales performance over time.

 ## 🛠️ Tools

 - Google Looker Studio
 - Microsoft Excel
 - Google Sheets

+## 📁 Dataset

+The dashboard was built using a retail transaction dataset containing customer, product, quantity, and transaction value information.

+The dataset is provided in CSV format for reference and reproducibility.

 ## 📷 Dashboard Preview